-It is considered plagiarism when a student tries to give the impression of being the originator of an idea, a text, a layout etc. in a written assignment when the originator is another person.
-It is especially considered plagiarism if an assignment entirely or partially appears as being produced by the student/s itself/themselves, even if the assignment
+It is considered plagiarism when a graduate tries to give the impression of being the originator of an idea, a text, a layout etc. in a written assignment when the originator is another person.
+It is especially considered plagiarism if an assignment entirely or partially appears as being produced by the graduate/s itself/themselves, even if the assignment

 - includes identical or almost identical reproduction of others' formulations or work when the reproduced parts are not marked with quotation marks, written in italics, indented or with another distinct indication of source references, including page numbers or the like (cribbing/copying).
-This is according to the programme guidelines for preparing a written assignment, also referred to as editorial guidelines. - 2. includes substantial passages with a choice of words that are so close to another printed medium, that when compared it is obvious, that the passages could not have been written by the student without using the other printed medium (to paraphrase etc.) or - 3. includes the use of words or ideas of others without making references or giving credit to the originators (other kind of plagiarism) - 4. reuse text and/or central ideas from one's own work that has earlier been through an assessment orearlier published works without taking the abovementioned points into consideration.
+This is according to the programme guidelines for preparing a written assignment, also referred to as editorial guidelines. - includes substantial passages with a choice of words that are so close to another printed medium, that when compared it is obvious, that the passages could not have been written by the graduate without using the other printed medium (to paraphrase etc.) or - includes the use of words or ideas of others without making references or giving credit to the originators (other kind of plagiarism)

+1 According to BEK.
+NR.
+1519 af 16/12/2013 (eksamensbekendtgørelsen) § 18, stk.
+1 reuse text and/or central ideas from one's own work that has earlier been through an assessment orearlier published works without taking the above-mentioned points into consideration.